 Neighborhood Improvement Team

 The Neighborhood Improvement Team (NIT) is the investigative section of the Clinton Police Department.
 NIT conducts investigations involving criminals violations, drug complaints, city code violations, and other quality of life issues that affect the city such as Animal Control, Medicine Drop, Property and Evidence Management and School Resource Officer.
-The team is commanded by a Lieutenant and Sergeant and consists of five investigators.
+The team is commanded by a Lieutenant and a Sergeant and consists of four investigators.

 NIT officers can be contacted at 910-592-3105.

 Clinton Police Department (CPD) is launching the CPD Alert System, a new feature of tip411, to the public who needs direct interaction with us.
 Alerts are sent to subscribers via text messages (SMS) and email.
 Alerts will be under these categories: Crime Watch, Events, Traffic and Weather information.